 \section{Experiments and Results}

 This section deals with the experiments that have been conducted to validate and test the proposed Genetic CFL architecture.
-Section \ref{sec:dbscan} deals with the clustering of the client edge devices and the clustering behavior under various parameters.
-Sections \ref{sec:perform_cifar} and \ref{sec:perform_mnist} concern with the performance of the Genetic CFL architecture on MNIST and CIFAR-10 datasets respectively and their comparison with the generic FL architecture.
-The overall performance analysis for the Genetic CFL architecture is discussed in \ref{sec:perform_analys}.
+The following subsection \ref{sec:dbscan} deals with the clustering of the client edge devices and the clustering behavior under various parameters.
+Sections after DBSCAN \ref{sec:perform_cifar}, \ref{sec:perform_mnist} is concerned with the performance of the Genetic CFL architecture on MNIST and CIFAR-10 datasets respectively and their comparison with the generic FL architecture.
+The overall performance analysis for the Genetic CFL architecture is discussed in the final subsection performance analysis\ref{sec:perform_analys}.